TheoViel/kaggle_contrails/README.md

 - Setup the environment :
   - `pip install -r requirements.txt`

-We also provide trained model weights :
+- We also provide trained model weights :
   - [2.5D Models](https://www.kaggle.com/datasets/theoviel/contrail-weights-v1)
   - [2D Models](https://www.kaggle.com/datasets/theoviel/contrail-weights-2d)

 ### Run The pipeline

 #### Preparation

 Preparation is done is the `notebooks/Preparation.ipynb` notebook.
-This will save the frame 4 in using the false_color scheme in png for faster training.
+This will save the frame 4 in png using the false_color scheme in png for faster 2D training.

 #### Training

 - `bash train.sh` will train the 2D models.
+Downloading the external data is required.
 - `bash train_end2end.sh` will train the 2D model and finetune it on 2.5D.

 #### Validation